Contributing Guide

 1. Code Contributions

 We love new features and bug fixes!
 Check our GitHub Issues for "good first issue" labels if you're new to the project.
+Remember to claim the issue first!

 2. Design & Templates